MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 ## Azure facilitation

 **Setting optimization targets**: [Azure DevOps](/azure/devops/user-guide/what-is-azure-devops) provides a suite of tools for defining objectives, selecting metrics, and setting targets.
-It offers features like work item tracking, dashboards, reporting capabilities, source code management, continuous integration, continuous delivery, and project management.
+It offers features like work item tracking, dashboards and reporting capabilities.
+It also provides source code management, continuous integration, continuous delivery, and project management features.
 By using Azure DevOps, teams can automate processes, collaborate effectively, and reduce manual effort.

 **Optimizing development time**: Azure provides various tools and features to optimize developer time, including: